fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ---
 ## Drag and Drop Page Designer
-The page designer utilizes the open-source GrapesJS and Handlebars, enabling seamless binding of `GrapesJS Components` with `FluentCMS Queries` for dynamic content rendering.
+The page designer utilizes the open-source GrapesJS and Handlebars, enabling seamless binding of `GrapesJS Components` with `FormCMS Queries` for dynamic content rendering.

 ---
 ### Page Types: Landing Page, Detail Page, and Home Page